ragundo/DwarfExplorer/README.md

 You will get four files:
 * `dwarfexplorer.plug.dll` (.so in Linux).
+* `qapplication.dll`
 * `Qt5Core.dll`
 * `Qt5Gui.dll`
 * `Qt5Widgets.dll`

-The first one is the dfhack plugin and you need to put in the folder `/hack/plugins` of your Dwarf Fortress directory.
+The first and second ones are the dfhack plugin and you need to put them in the folder `/hack/plugins` of your Dwarf Fortress directory.

 The other ones are Qt dynamic libraries that need to be installed in your Dwarf Fortress directory.

 How do I run the plugin?
 ----------------------